 We are excited to announce that the Mary Rohrscheib Teaching has officially come to a close.
-This year we received dozens of fantastic applicants from all over the country, making the selection process extremely difficult.
+This year we received almost 50 fantastic applications from all over the country, making the selection process extremely difficult.

 The Mary Rohrscheib Teaching Scholarship was created to help celebrate and encourage our next generation of teachers, and we believe that our two winners exemplify all the qualities that make teachers so special.
-Without further hesitation, we would like to congratulate Madison Hungate and Anna Gould for being selected as the 2021 winners of the Mary Rohrscheib Teaching Scholarship!
 Continue reading to learn more about these two fantastic students.

 2021 Scholarship Winners

 Hello!
 My name is Madison Hungate, but you can call me Maddy.
 I am 20 years old, and I live in Harrisburg, Illinois, and currently studying to become a secondary history teacher.
 I graduated from Southeastern Illinois College with Honors this past spring and am entering into Southern Illinois University to obtain my Bachelor’s degree in History Education.
 My major focus of interest is on Western Civilization and American History.
 My main goal in becoming a teacher is not just to share my passion for history with others but to make education a better environment for my students.
 Education has become a really intimidating place for students, especially with the state that the world is in now.
 I want to do everything I can to make my students as comfortable in the classroom as possible, while also making learning fun in honor of my own history teacher, who inspired me beyond compare to take the steps I am taking today.
 I am so excited about the educational journey and look forward to meeting my future students every day.

 Anna Gould of Pana, Illinois